Biblical Latin Angel Names

 Why the Vulgate matters

-The source basis for biblical Latin angel names is the Vulgate as a Latin biblical transmission layer.
+The source trail for biblical Latin angel names is the Vulgate as a Latin biblical transmission layer.
 It became the central Latin Bible of Western Christianity and shaped how Western readers, preachers, artists, and theologians encountered biblical names.

 That makes the Vulgate essential for Latin angel-name study.
 But the Vulgate is a transmission layer.